taw00/joplin-tweaks/README.md

 4. Save, and you should see a pretty, virtualized page in the preview pane in the Joplin application.

-5. Want an A5 landscape virtual page and dark themed?
+5. Want an A5 landscape virtual page with a dark themed?
 Add this one line to your note …

 ```html
 <div id="jvp" class="A5 landscape dark"></div>